aoi-ue/pyData/README.md

 ## Purpose:

 1. To automate data cleaning, and visualization using pandas and plotpy.
-2. To create a web server with backend support to display the visualization.
+2. To create a web server to display the data visualization.

 ## Built With:
     - xlrd